bradseftel/adventure_tours/README.md

-# adventure_tours
+# Adventure Tours
-This is a front end web dev project that showcases the power of CSS.
+This websiite beautifully showcases tour packages for a fictional tour guide company.
+It uses HTML and takes full advantage of the power of CSS.